 Knee injuries are common, especially when it comes to squats.
 The squat is a great exercise that primarily works your glutes, thighs, and quads.
 It also works your calves, hamstrings, and obliques.
 In order for muscles to grow stronger, they need to be worked out regularly.
 Doing the squat over time can lead to muscle fatigue and knee problems.
 If you have weak or injured knees, fixing knee pain after squat may help you to overcome the pain you are feeling.

 To fix these issues, continue with the squat with knee wraps or change up your exercise regimen by doing other exercises that work out different muscle groups.
 Here are some ways you can prevent knee problems from cropping up again even after the workout has passed.

-If you suffer from knee pain when doing your squats, it might mean that you are not ready to go all the way down in your squat.
+The squatting movement is achieved by pushing your hips back and bending your knees.
+The depth at which you squat can impact the strength of your knees, especially if you are going too deep.
+If you feel pain during this exercise or any other movements, it might mean that you are not ready to go all the way down in your squat.
 Your knees may not be ready for it.
 Going too deep when squatting leads to knee pain, so limit how deep you go.

-I recommend decreasing how deep you are squatting.
-Start off by doing the 90 degree squat and then raising back up.
+Change it up by squatting at a slightly lower depth.
+Start by doing the 90-degree squat and then raising back up.
 Go to a point where your thigh is parallel to the floor, and then work your way up to going deeper.

 Placing more weight on your toes puts more stress on the quadriceps muscles, which pulls on the patella.
 This puts more stress on the knee joint, leading to knee pain.
 If you put a lot of pressure against the knee joint when squatting, it will irritate things.